Karnataka’s crumbling coastline shows climate battles are political

 It was completed by the Karnataka government in 2019 with technical and financial support from the Asian Development Bank, and is the latest move in a decades-long battle against coastal erosion.

 “This is good work,” said Abdul Rashid, who is Sina’s neighbour and on most days is a labourer on fishing boats, at the lower end of the seafaring hierarchy.
 He has had to rebuild substantial portions of his house thrice without insurance.
 Insurance companies refuse to cover these houses because of their hazardous siting.
-Rayappa, the Municipal Commissioner of Ullal City, said he has tried pushing insurers to extend coverage to them, but without success.
+Rayappa, the municipal commissioner of Ullal City, said he has tried pushing insurers to extend coverage to them, but without success.

 Ullal’s new, reinforced seawall arose from a graveyard of lesser projects built and destroyed over a decade.
 As the monsoon sea advanced to consume houses and roads, the government lined the shoreline repeatedly, first with rocks, then rocks again, and then very large sandbags.
 Every monsoon, the winds picked up, the waves grew violent and these defences were dismantled by the sea.
 “It is such a powerful hit,” said UT Khader, the four-time MLA of the area.
 “These huge stones are flying around like footballs right at the houses.”